chandrunarayan/idmd/lessons/week1/portfolio.md

 [_Bush School IDMD Spring Semester 2021_](https://chandrunarayan.github.io/idmd/)

 # Creating Your Portfolio
 These steps will guide you through setting up your portfolio on [Github](https://github.com/).
-These instructions are more complicated than we would like, if you have any trouble at all please reach out to your instructor.
+Please follow the instructions VERY CAREFULLY!
+These instructions are more complicated than I would like, if you have any trouble at all please reach out to me.

-You can either complete the steps by following the text described here, or watching along in the [video](https://youtu.be/cbNokegf9mI).

 ## Create your portfolio repository